Matmon/geokit-rails-mysql2/README.markdown

 Mysql2 support has been backported from Jérémy Lecour's work on [geokit-rails3](https://github.com/jlecour/geokit-rails3).

-I confess to not having run the tests against this, but it seems to work exactly how you'd expect, and is working great in a large production application.
+I confess to not having run the bundled tests against this, but it seems to work exactly how you'd expect, and is working great in a large production application.
 If you're a Geokit developer and want to let me know whether the tests pass I'd appreciate it.

 ## INSTALLATION